 Pie crust is too delicious to let any of it go to waste!
-Sometimes you may end up with leftover cooked pie crust if you've purchased store-bought crust, or if you make too much when pre-baking homemade pie crusts to fill.
-Or, there is often a bit of dough leftover in the form of trimmings.
-When that happens, you can make a whole extra pie or use the surplus crust to add flavor and texture to other treats.
-Rather than tossing it, use it to prepare a bonus dish!
+Sometimes, you may end up with leftover cooked pie crust if you've purchased store-bought crust, excess dough when pre-baking homemade pie crusts to fill, or leftovers in the form of crust trimmings.
+Fortunately, leftover pie crust can add flavor and texture to several dishes.
+Instead of tossing it, use it to prepare a bonus treat!

 Deconstructed Pot Pie

 Who says pot pie has to be tucked neatly inside a full pie crust?
 If you have leftover baked pie crust on your hands, chop it up and make a deconstructed pot pie.

 - Mix chunks of cooked pie crust into your favorite beef stew recipe, or get creative with leftovers from a holiday meal or family dinner, and combine whatever meat, gravy, and veggies you have on hand with pie crust chunks.

 - Put into ramekins and reheat for a rich and tasty meal.

 Instead of using cracker crumbs or fried onions to top off your favorite main dish or side dish casserole recipes, crumble cooked pie crust over the top.
 This works great with everything from turkey casseroles to tempting broccoli casseroles.
 It's also a really tasty option for kid-friendly casseroles, as little ones love the idea of having pie for dinner.

 If you use this idea with a freezer casserole recipe, wait and add the pie crust pieces immediately before cooking.